LuisRodrigoArce-Valdes/markdown-cv/index.md

 ### Presentations

+`2023`
+Arce-Valdés, L. R. & Sánchez-Guillén, R. A. (2023).
+The evolution of reproductive isolation in sympatric insect populations with emphasis on a damselfly hybrid zone. **1er Coloquio de Biología y Ecología Computacional**.
+Instituto de Ecología A.C.

 `2022`
 Arce-Valdés, L. R. & Sánchez-Guillén, R. A. (2022).
 The evolutionary outcomes of climate-change-induced hybridization in insects: testing predictions. **Climate change genomics: vulnerabilities, adaptations and applications**.
 British Ecological Society.